 Having that cash on hand to make required repairs would allow us to deal with them immediately and move on.
 Additionally, we required a security deposit up front to help cover potential damage or non-payment by tenants.

 We now have two single-family homes that we rent out.
 For us, the hardest part of owning income properties was not saving up for it — it was learning to deal with our new role as landlord.

 Here are some strategies we still use to find good renters, making our lives easier and our investment more profitable.

 - We keep our rent slightly lower than average in the area.
 This seems to keep renters in our properties longer — one of our properties has been occupied by the same couple for nine years.
-Every time we get new renters, we typically spend money fixing small things to get the property ready for new renters.
+Every time we get new renters, we typically spend money fixing small things to get the property ready.
 This results in time when the property isn’t being rented and therefore isn’t producing any income.

 - Verify a potential renter’s employment and salary.
 We do this by asking for a recent pay stub or for the contact information of their employer.
 Ideally, tenants should be making at least three times the monthly rent.

 - Ask for their previous landlord’s contact information.
 Tenants may not always be able to provide this (like if they’ve never rented before), but previous landlords can supply a wealth of knowledge.

 Buying a rental property is not easy: For many of us, it takes a lot of work to save for the down payment and pay an additional mortgage.
 And being a landlord can be tough — things will always break, leak, or stop working, and it’s the landlord’s responsibility to fix it.

 But having investment properties has been a good move for our family.
 Of our two homes, one is paid off and the other is around 50% paid off.
 We’ve diversified our income sources, just as we originally intended to, and that makes us feel more secure.